Edith Morley: Education

-From the age of five Morley was sent to a local kindergarten which was run by a natural history enthusiast, nicknamed 'Brownie' by the family.
-She spent 'long and happy hours' at the Natural History Museum, London, recalling a memorable experience of being asked to tea by the Director and helping him and his assistant identify shells.
-She wrote that she 'was fully convinced that they needed my assistance', and was pleased that her brother hadn't been similarly invited.
-She described it as a 'delightful and wonderful experience and one which filled me with self-importance'.
+From the age of five Morley was sent to a local kindergarten which was run by a natural history enthusiast, nicknamed "Brownie" by the family.
+She spent "long and happy hours" at the Natural History Museum, London, recalling a memorable experience of being asked to tea by the Director and helping him and his assistant identify shells.
+She wrote that she "was fully convinced that they needed my assistance", and was pleased that her brother hadn't been similarly invited.
+She described it as a "delightful and wonderful experience and one which filled me with self-importance".

 Morley received a comprehensive education.
 Her father wanted her to be educated at home by a governess, but she insisted on being sent to school.
 She was sent to Boarding School for three years and was then educated at Doreck College, Kensington, for four years.
-At the age of 14, she was sent to Hanover to learn German and to be 'turned into a 'young lady' and acquire some of the feminine accomplishments I refused to have anything to do with at home'.
+At the age of 14, she was sent to Hanover to learn German and to be "turned into a 'young lady' and acquire some of the feminine accomplishments I refused to have anything to do with at home".
 Her teaching was entirely in German, and she learned German, French, English Literature, universal history and history of art.
 She was not instructed in Latin, mathematics, or science, noting that absence would also have been reflected in private schools in England.

 In 1892, she took a course at King's College London Ladies Department, where her abilities were noticed and it was suggested that she transfer to the Oxford Honour School of English and English Literature, alongside Caroline F. E. Spurgeon.
-Although she was placed in the first class following examination in 1899, women were not allowed to matriculate from Oxford at the time and she was awarded an 'equivalent' degree rather than a standard Oxford degree.
+She was a member of Somerville College.
+Although she was placed in the first class following examination in 1899, women were not allowed to matriculate from Oxford at the time and she was awarded an "equivalent" degree rather than a standard Oxford degree.
 Along with the few other women at Oxford University in that period, she was kept rather isolated, with limited access to the university's resources.
 She was later awarded an Associateship of King's College.
 In 1926 she was granted an Oxford honorary MA degree.